-Non-native creeping thyme seeds may also be reimbursed on a case-by-base basis, as a pollinator lawn option that is more successful for project areas with sandy soil.
-Please email the L2L Helpline (I2Ihelp@bluethumb.org) if you are interested in using creeping thyme for your pollinator lawn project.
+Non-native creeping thyme seeds may be reimbursed if they are part of a pollinator lawn seed mix or as an element of a pollinator lawn for areas with sandy soil.
+If you do not have primarily sandy soil, we recommend the alternatives above.
+Please email the L2L Helpline if you have questions about using creeping thyme for your pollinator lawn project.